While your marketing efforts might get you a vast client base, it is customer engagement that ensures their loyalty.

 Studies have shown that people tend to return to companies that try to develop some relationship with them to make them feel connected.

 People who receive feedback and timely replies from companies are more likely to make purchases from the same company.

 This helps in growing a loyal consumer following as well as growing the brand value and getting a good market reputation.

 Customer engagement is not just a thought process but a set of tangible touchpoints that can benefit both, the consumer and the organization.

 Here, I have tried to list down some of the customer engagement examples which you could incorporate in your marketing efforts:

 Customer Experience (CX) is the priority

-CX gives marketers a way to increase satisfaction, loyalty and advocacy.
-Consumers are ready to pay a bit more for a product if they get good experience and service with a brand.
+CX gives marketers a way to increase satisfaction, loyalty, and advocacy.
+Consumers are ready to pay a bit more for a product if they get a good experience and service with a brand.

 Give your brand a human touch

 It is important to understand that every consumer wants to know that you understand their needs.
 Giving a slight human touch to your interactions will ensure they feel valued.